-We are all human and therefore prone to making the occasional mistake or two.
+We are all human and therefore prone to making the occasional mistake or two and those can be corrected with filing an amended tax return.
 This includes financial errors concerning one’s personal or business expenditures as well as tax-related faux pas.
 This is something that even the Internal Revenue Service acknowledges and seems to understand.
 However, depending on the type of mistake, the agency’s response may not seem very forgiving.

 The IRS lists the following tax-related mistakes as being among the most commonly made by taxpayers.

 - Failing to provide or making errors when entering Social Security numbers